How to pause or lower student loan payments while in school

 How to defer your student loans

-If you haven't received confirmation that your loans are deferred, reach out to your school ASAP.
+If you’re not sure if your loans have been deferred, reach out to your school ASAP.
 Let them know you want to defer your loans while in school.
 Then, they’ll provide proof of your enrollment to your lender to start the deferment process.

 footnote Sallie Mae does not provide, and these materials are not meant to convey, financial, tax, or legal advice.
 Consult your own financial advisor, tax advisor, or attorney about your specific circumstances.